 Used it today for the first time.
 Nice!
 Not very heavy.
 Plenty stiff enough for kayak use.
 And the adjustable length proved handy during my day on the water.
 Does the pole float?
 You bet.
 How durable is it?
 Time will tell my friend.

 Update: After several days use I have found a glitch.
 When the pole is extended beyond 8 feet, care should be taken not to apply heavy pressure to the upper section or it may slip.
 The remedy is simple.
 Always begin a “push” with your lower hand, the one around the thicker nonadjustable shaft.
 Or better yet begin your push with your hand around the white knuckle.
 Once the kayak starts to glide forward, additional light pressure can be applied to the thinner upper section.
+The other solution is to find the right length for your water and taped the the two sections together so they are solid.

 Update: See January 2014 post